What is Cinemascope? Meaning, History & Impact on Film

 Impact on the Film Industry

-CinemaScope’s impact on the film industry was profound.
+CinemaScope’s impact on the film industry was huge.
 It brought audiences back to the theaters and pushed competitors and other studios to adopt widescreen processes of their own.
+This led to a widescreen revolution with various formats, including Panavision, IMAX, and today’s digital cinematic aspect ratios, such as 16:9.

 You might like: A Brief History of Widescreen Cinema & TV